AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Over time, the system learns how to alter key aspects of its behavior to suit different learning tasks.

 For instance, model-based meta learning methods focus on building a model that can predict the best possible approach to learning based on the meta parameters of each task.
-As more meta training occurs, the model becomes better at making these decisions, even with few training steps.
+As more meta training occurs, the model becomes better at making these decisions, even with a few training steps.

 Ultimately, the core idea behind meta learning is to make machine learning more adaptive and capable of solving problems with minimal human intervention.
 The meta learner is designed to learn the process of learning itself, becoming an efficient problem solver across a wide range of tasks, all while optimizing the use of limited data.